Fill Your Weekends with fun.

 Varying accommodations are available; stay in a house or bring your own tent; Heritage hosts groups of all shapes and sizes.
 For those looking to spend time on the Reservation, there’s plenty to do.
 Go fishing, play Ga Ga, shoot hoops, try your hand at tennis, take on the challenge of geocaching or orienteering, or hone in on developing other Scout skills!
 Been there, done that?
 Revel in the past at Fort Necessity, dive into Laurel Caverns, go rafting down the Yough, admire the beauty of Fallingwater, or explore the lovely mountains.
 Whatever you’re looking for, Heritage has it for you to choose your own adventure.

-Learn more about how you can become a winter weekends staff member!
+Learn more about how you can become a summer staff member at Heritage Reservation!